Law with International Relations LLB (Hons) – 2023 entry

 Our LLB (Hons) Law with International Relations course will challenge you to not only understand the law, but also to apply it and consider its impact on society on a global scale.

 Our law courses are enhanced by our student-focused teaching approach, engaging tutorials and the opportunity to study legal areas that are of particular interest to you.

 You’ll learn how to debate the law, analyse its application to given situations and apply your legal understanding in a national or international context.
-We’ll develop your professional skills through a series of extracurricular activities including client interviewing, negotiation and mooting.
+We’ll develop your professional skills through a series of extracurricular activities including client interviewing, negotiation skills and mooting.